 On this page we discuss the primary forces and moments that govern the motion of a traditional helicopter.

-The dominant longitudinal (forward / backward) forces acting on a helicopter are the fuselage drag (red) and the main rotor thrust (blue).
+The dominant longitudinal (forward / backward) forces acting on a helicopter are fuselage drag (red) and the main rotor thrust (blue).
 Although most of the main rotor force is holding the helicopter up, notice that it is tilted forward slightly (in forward flight).
 The pilot controls that tilt so that it counters the drag on the fuselage at the desired airspeed.
-In hover, with negligible drag, the main rotor thrust (blue arrow) should point straight up.
+In hover, with negligible drag, the main rotor thrust (blue arrow) should point closer to straight up.
 The faster the helicopter flies, the more drag (red arrow) it will incur, and the more the pilot must tilt the main rotor thrust forward.

 The lateral fuselage aerodynamic force is due to the helicopter flying with sideslip.
 If the tail rotor pushes the helicopter to the right more than the main rotor pushes to the left, the helicopter will “slip right.”
 The air impacting the pilot’s right side in this condition (sideward fuselage drag) will push the helicopter left.